robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-4-ect-theory.md

 These are great ways to refocus off-task pupils without stopping teaching.
 However, such interventions can become invasive if not performed correctly.

-### Non-exampleA pupil is fiddling with their pen or whiteboard during a phonics
+### Non-example

-lesson, so you use a downward hand gesture to signal to the child to put their pen down and _wait_, looking at them intently with a frown on your face until they do.
+A pupil is fiddling with their pen or whiteboard during a phonics lesson, so you use a downward hand gesture to signal to the child to put their pen down and _wait_, looking at them intently with a frown on your face until they do.